-- I. The fundamental problem concerning the content and clarification of values is the determination of why a value should be preferred and given high deference over other values.
-In effect, this is a search for understanding the truth of a value proposition.
-Technically speaking, the method used by philosophers is that a value is entitled to its currency as a value when it is justified by reasons external to the statement maker.
-Even with this it is difficult if not impossible to adequately justify statements of higher general preference like the deference to be given to the principle of human dignity.
-In this sense the justification of values by transcendent religious experience can sometimes be a strut to support the human dignity principle.
-But, justification by divine rule, or some other trans-empirical source does not provide an objective validation of the principle.
-In this context, a statement maker proposing value and relying on divine revelation has a burden of objectively proving the divine source of the value. - II.
-To overcome the problem posed by the "is" versus the "ought" WAAS theorists provided a clarification not only of thinking in terms of the "is" and the "ought" but also other forms of thinking such as trend thinking, futuristic thinking and creative thinking.
+- 2. To overcome the problem posed by the "is" versus the "ought" WAAS theorists provided a clarification not only of thinking in terms of the "is" and the "ought" but also other forms of thinking such as trend thinking, futuristic thinking and creative thinking.
 Since five different modes of thinking are required to understand and solve value problems, the problem solver has to integrate the five intellectual tasks generated for problem solving.
 With the guidance of these procedures, the gap between the "is" and the "ought" is avoided by the relevance of human choice and decision making.
-In short, the "is" and the "ought" and other methods of problem solving are crucial to the enhancement of rational choices in the interest of the individual self-system and the common interest of the community as a whole. - III.
+In short, the "is" and the "ought" and other methods of problem solving are crucial to the enhancement of rational choices in the interest of the individual self-system and the common interest of the community as a whole. - 3.
 This has left theorists to postulate the principle of human dignity as the overriding goal value that should direct the future of higher education.
 The challenge to this approach is that postulation may be used in an arbitrary sense as well.
 However, pragmatic theorists have argued that since human dignity is a relatively self-evident postulation, it can serve as a guide to the teaching and the generation of knowledge in higher education circles.
 By making the postulate explicit, the postulate may be subject to criticisms as part of rational debate.
 In the absence of compelling critiques, the human dignity value should continue to guide and direct the future of higher education in terms of shared enlightenment, teaching, research and responsibility.
 If we assume that shared enlightenment is an aspect of the human dignity general principle, we are still challenged to delineate what it specifically means as a contextual reality in the context of higher education.

-5. Shared Enlightenment and the Future of Higher Education
+4. Shared Enlightenment and the Future of Higher Education